 Getting our finances in order is important to overall wellbeing, including money mindset, self concept, security and quality of life.
 It’s not the amount of money you have in your life, it’s how you spend it, manage it, and create energy around it, that matters.
 Sarah Blankenship, financial advisor and co-founder of PoweHERhouse Money coaching, shares 5 tips to get your money in order now

 1. Know Your Money to Grow Your Money

-Or as we like to call it, a Spending Plan.
+You need to do a budget, or as we like to call it a “spending plan.”
 How are you going to know how much you have to spend and save if you aren’t tracking your numbers?
 It is too easy to lose sight of what you have (or don’t have) in this world of swiping and Venmo.
 Don’t let it get out of control.
 Even if you aren’t racking up debt, you might be spending more than you need to and not saving enough.
 A budget gives you the chance to get some perspective and ask yourself, do I really need to be spending that much on [coffee, dining out, clothes, etc] or would I really love to save this for that vacation I’ve been dreaming about or something that I really LOVE.

 2. Create Goals

 Okay, we all want to retire, some of us sooner than later, but what about your other goals?
 Actually take the time to think about them and write them down.
 Talk to your spouse or significant other and find out if theirs are the same or completely different.
 Maybe you want to pay down debt, save for a home, take your kids on a trip, or have that comfortable rainy-day fund….
 Either way, by having clear and concise goals in mind, you can then back into the numbers on how you are going to get there and achieve them rather than just thinking you will do that “someday”.